 Learning and Teaching is enriched by potential outside professionals and employers that might be used within your curriculum.
 This could be embedded already through video presentations, alumni, or presentation talks.

 Subject teachers also support the school’s approach to careers education and guidance.
-The curriculum offers excellent opportunities for developing the knowledge and skills that employers need and subject teachers can be powerful role models to attract pupils towards their subject and the careers that flow from it.
+The curriculum offers excellent opportunities for developing the knowledge and skills that employers need and subject teachers can be powerful role models to attract students towards their subject and the careers that flow from it.
 Glyn School requires all teachers to support the career development of young people in their tutorial role and through their subject teaching, weaving careers education and guidance in to subjects across the curriculum, including PSHCE.